BlckHawker/BlckHawker/README.md

 | [KTANE Maintainer](https://github.com/Timwi/KtaneContent) | Matains the [repository of manuals pages](https://ktane.timwi.de) for KTANE

 ## GitHub Stats
-**Disclaimer**: All of these statistics are based off my public repositories and does not include forked repositories.
+**Disclaimer**: All of these statistics are based off my public repositories.
 They do not fully reflect my skills, but they give a glimpse of what I can do.

 [![Kovu Bentley's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=BlckHawker&theme=github-compact&custom_title=Contribution%20Graph&area=true)](https://github.com/ashutosh00710/github-readme-activity-graph)